Bhavinkumar-Vegad/all-checklist/checklist-en.md

   * [ ] Check tabs are working properly
   * [ ] Check for broken links and images
   * [ ] Check there is a home link on every screen/page
-  * [ ] Check there is a single "h1" element on the page
+  * [ ] Check there is a clear page heading (usually a single "h1") and heading order is not used only for font size
   * [ ] Check the page have a "title" tag and a "meta description"
   * [ ] Check there is anything frustrating about any aspect of the UI
   * [ ] Check the logo size